Timeline

 - Delphi process: provides direct access to a wide range of actors, including academics, practitioners, policy makers and others’ perceptions on the main barriers hampering ecological restoration in the EU.

 The two approaches were conducted in parallel and designed so that the results were complementary to each other.
 The Eklipse Restoration EWG agreed on a draft in early November 2018.
-This document was open for public consultation among peers for comments, until December 2018.
+This document was open for public consultation among peers for comments until December 2018

 The expert group completed their draft report, which was opened for consultation through an external expert review and public consultation.